MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ## Create basic jobs

 To create a job from a batch endpoint, you invoke the endpoint.
-Invocation can be done by using the Machine Learning CLI, the Machine Learning SDK for Python, or a REST API call.
+Invocation can be done by using the Azure Machine Learning CLI, the Azure Machine Learning SDK for Python, or a REST API call.

 The following examples show invocation basics for a batch endpoint that receives a single input data folder for processing.
 For examples that involve various inputs and outputs, see [Understand inputs and outputs](#understand-inputs-and-outputs).